 Kaur also urges parents to give kids of all ages unstructured playtime.

 “It’s so helpful for a child’s development and allowing them to pick an activity they enjoy and blocking out an afternoon or weekend time for the child to pursue their own interest,” she says.

 4. Practice moderation

-While it’s tempting to have your child involved in a million activities in order to look like a stellar college applicant, Kaur says, pay attention to what the children value and where their interests are, and consider picking just one or two activities that are meaningful.
+While it’s tempting to have your child involved in a million activities in order to look like a stellar college applicant, Kaur says, pay attention to what your kids value and where their interests are, and consider picking just one or two activities that are meaningful.
 It’s wise to focus on quality over quantity and schedule in moderation, Kaur says.